thingsboard/thingsboard-edge/docker-edge/README.md

 `

 After a while when all services will be successfully started you can open `http://{your-host-ip}` in you browser (for ex. `http://localhost`).
-You should see ThingsBoard login page.
+You should see ThingsBoard Edge login page.

-Use the following default credentials:
+Use the credentials from the ThingsBoard account.

-- **System Administrator**: sysadmin@thingsboard.org / sysadmin

-If you installed DataBase with demo data (using `--loadDemo` flag) you can also use the following credentials:

-- **Tenant Administrator**: tenant@thingsboard.org / tenant
-- **Customer User**: customer@thingsboard.org / customer

 In case of any issues you can examine service logs for errors.
 For example to see ThingsBoard node logs execute the following command:

 `
-$ docker-compose logs -f tb-core1 tb-core2 tb-rule-engine1 tb-rule-engine2 tb-mqtt-transport1 tb-mqtt-transport2
+$ docker-compose logs -f tb-edge1 tb-edge2 tb-rule-engine1 tb-rule-engine2
 `

 Or use `docker-compose ps` to see the state of all the containers.